|

 -

-Psychoanalysis, queer theory, gender and sexuality studies
+Psychoanalysis, queer theory, theories of gender and sexuality

 -